Localized states, topology and anomalous Hall conductivity on a 30 degrees twisted bilayer honeycomb lattice

 We consider a tight-binding model of electrons on a bilayer of two honeycomb lattices twisted relative to each other by $30^{\circ}$ angle (see Fig. \ref{Lattice}).
 Each of the lattices is described by Haldane Hamiltonian, and in addition, electrons from the different layers interact via exponentially decaying potential.
 The total Hamiltonian has the form

-where $\alpha = 1, 2$ is the layer index, $H_{\alpha}$ is Haldane Hamiltonian of each layer, and $V_{1-2}$ describes interaction between the layers.
+where $\alpha$ is the layer index, $H_{\alpha}$ is Haldane Hamiltonian of each layer, and $V_{1-2}$ describes interaction between the layers.
 Specifically,

-Here $i, j$ numerate the lattice sites within each layer, $< i, j >$ is a sum over the nearest neighbors, $\ll i, j \gg$ is a sum over the next-nearest neighbors. $t_{intra}$ is the nearest neghbors hopping (between A, B sites), $t_2$ is the next-nearest neighbors hopping (between A-A or B-B sites), $\nu = \pm 1$ depending on the relative direction between $i$ and $j$ (see Fig. \ref{Couplings}), $\phi = \pi/2$, $m$ is Haldane mass, which we assume to be non-negative, and $\epsilon_i = \pm 1$ for A(B) sites (see e.g. ref. \cite{bernevig2013topological} for more details).
+Here $i, j$ numerate the lattice sites within each layer, $< i, j >$ is a sum over the nearest neighbors, $\ll i, j \gg$ is a sum over the next-nearest neighbors. $t_{intra}$ is the nearest neghbors hopping (between A, B sites), $t_2$ is the next-nearest neighbors hopping (between A-A or B-B sites), $\nu_{ij} = \pm 1$ depending on the relative direction between $i$ and $j$ (see Fig. \ref{Couplings}), $\phi = \pi/2$, $m$ is Haldane mass, which we assume to be non-negative, and $\epsilon_i = \pm 1$ for A(B) sites (see e.g. ref. \cite{bernevig2013topological} for more details).
 The interlayer potential has the form

 Here $\vec{r}_{i,1}, \vec{r}_{j, 2}$ denote the positions of the lattice sites $i, j$ located at the layers $1, 2$, the distance between them is $|\vec{r}_{i,1} - \vec{r}_{j, 2}|$, and to simplify the model we neglect interlayer spacing.
 Also we introduced long-distance cutoff $r_{max}$ to decrease the complexity of our numerical calculations.
 We fix the numerical values of our parameters as $t_{intra}=1$, $t_2=1$, $\phi=\pi/2$, $r_0 =1$, $r_{max} = 2$ (we checked that changing $t_2$, $r_{max}$ does not have qualitative impact on the model's properties) and explore its evolution over $m$, $t_{inter}$.
 Since our 30 degrees twisted bilayer is a non-periodic system, we consider a system forming a square with equal lengths in both directions $L_x=L_y$ and fix open boundary conditions.